 - 2.1 Section 27 of the Localism Act 2011 (the Act) places a duty on relevant authorities to promote and maintain high standards of conduct.
 In order to discharge its duty a council must adopt a Code dealing with the conduct that is expected of members of the authority when they are acting in that capacity.
 Section 28 of the Act provides that a relevant authority must secure that a Code adopted by it is, when viewed as a whole, consistent with the Nolan Principles.
 There is also a requirement to ensure that appropriate measures are taken to record and declare interests.
 Other than these requirements, it is a matter for each council to adopt a Code that is relevant to its particular circumstances and the Code must be adopted by full Council. - 2.2 Following a review of the ethical framework for members, the Committee on Standards in Public Life (CSPL) recommended that there should be a national model Code of Conduct, but this should not be mandatory and could be adapted by individual authorities.
 This recommendation was passed to the LGA to progress and in 2020, the LGA released a draft Model Member Code of Conduct for consultation.
-There were extensive consultations on the draft which resulted in some changes and a finalised Model Code was released in May, 2021. - 2.3 At their meeting of 28 September, 2022, the Standards committee considered the LGA's code of conduct and agreed that it should be consulted on, in full, before recommending a final code of conduct to be adopted by Full Council.
+There were extensive consultations on the draft which resulted in some changes and a finalised Model Code was released in May, 2021. - 2.3 At their meeting of 27 September, 2022, the Standards committee considered the LGA's code of conduct and agreed that it should be consulted on, in full, before recommending a final code of conduct to be adopted by Full Council.

-3. Current position/findings
+3. Current position

-- 3.1 All district councillors and parish/town councils were consulted on the code and were asked to complete a survey.
-The consultation period ran from 5 October 16 November.
-The LGA's Model Code of Member Conduct is attached at Appendix 1 and the detailed consultation responses to the survey are attached at Appendix 2. - 3.2 There were 42 responses to the survey (28.76%) 13 from district councillors and 29 from parish/town councils.
-In addition, one councillor responded separately and said she fully supported adopting the code, four parish/town councils replied that they had already adopted the code in full and one parish council supported the code and was intending to adopt it the new year. - 3.3 The majority of respondents to the survey also supported adopting the code.
+- 3.1 All district councillors and parish/town councils were consulted on the code and the consultation period ran from 5 October 16 November.
+The LGA's Model Code of Member Conduct is attached at Appendix 1 and the consultation responses are attached at appendix 2. - 3.2 There were 23 responses to the survey (23.46%) 12 from district councillors and 11 from parish/town councils.
+In addition, four parish/town councils replied separately that they had already adopted the code in full and two parish councils supported the code and were intending to adopt it the New Year. - 3.3 The majority of respondents to the survey also supported adopting the code.
 In summary, the responses to the survey was as follows: